-<flexContainer> resources for representing Interworked Devices are created by the Ontology based Interworking IPE as child-resources of the IPE's <AE>.
+<flexContainer> resources for representing Interworked Devices are created by the Ontology-based Interworking IPE as child-resources of the IPE's <AE>.

 <flexContainer> resources, for representing sub-devices are created as child-resources of the <flexContainer> resource that represents the device to which the sub-devices belong.